 Winter is coming, and with it comes hockey season.
 Along with the thrill of this high contact sport, however, there is also a high degree of risk involved for the players.
 Unfortunately, many high school sports injury lawsuits are dismissed despite the resulting pain and suffering.
-The lawyers at the Parrish DeVaughn Law Firm, serving the Oklahoma City and Tulsa, Oklahoma areas, are here for you and your family should you find yourself in need of an attorney this sports season.
+The lawyers at the Parrish DeVaughn Law Firm, serving the Oklahoma City, Edmond, and Tulsa, Oklahoma areas, are here for you and your family should you find yourself in need of an attorney this sports season.

 A Serious Problem

 Group contact sports like hockey and football have higher rates of injuries than individual sports, but those sustained during an individual sport like running or gymnastics are generally more serious.
 Unfortunately, statistics show that both parents and coaches take sports practices less seriously than the actual games in terms of safety precautions.
 Approximately one-third of parents take fewer precautions for practices than they do for games, and research shows that 62% of accidents where kids get hurt actually occur during practices rather than games.

 If your child has health insurance coverage, their insurance should cover the costs of their medical bills.
 Most insurance companies do have a co-pay, though, which can add up to a significant amount over a period of time.
 Additionally, medical insurance does not cover other losses associated with the injury like the pain and suffering of both the child and the family.

 Filing a “third party claim” through the organization responsible for your child’s accident is another possibility when seeking coverage for medical expenses.
 “Third party claims” may also cover “general damages” like pain and suffering.
 Their payout is as minimal as possible, though, so it may be best to seek the assistance of a personal injury attorney to help you fight for appropriate compensation.

 When to File Injury Lawsuits